Â

 He couldnât focus, wouldnât listen, and seemed permanently overwhelmed.

-I wasnât there to coach her.
+I wasnât there to coach her, I was on holiday.
 But as we talked, I shared a few ideas from a very early, very rough version of my system â things Iâd been experimenting with in classrooms for years.

-âSo his behaviour CAN change!â she said with a look of joy.
+âSo his behaviour is as much down to me as it is him.
+It's his environment.
+That's something I CAN change!â she said with a look of joy.

 Two weeks later, the situation was very different.Â